EragonJ/Kaku/README.md

 ## Still In Use

++ [Kaku-Core](https://github.com/EragonJ/Kaku-core) - This repo keeps all shared scripts that will be used in different clients
 + [Gulp](http://gulpjs.com/) - To build up our environment
 + [Electron](http://electron.atom.io) - Let us use web technology to build native app
 + [Bootstrap](http://getbootstrap.com/) - To boostrap the whole project including grid system ... etc